w601sxs/mcp/src/amazon-kendra-index-mcp-server/README.md

 ### Features:

 * Enhance your existing MCP-enabled ChatBot with additional RAG indices
-* Enhance the responses from coding assitants such as Cline, Cursor, Windsurf, Amazon Q Developer, etc.
+* Enhance the responses from coding assistants such as Cline, Cursor, Windsurf, Amazon Q Developer, etc.

 ### Pre-Requisites: